SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

     ![x -screenshot][img15]

 6. Set:
-    1. Enter 'SuperOffice Blank Document' as name
+    1. Enter 'SuperOffice Blank Document' as name.
-    1. Choose "Documents Content Types" / "Content types for documents" under 'Select parent content type from:'
+    1. Choose "Documents Content Types" / "Content types for documents" under 'Select parent content type from:'.
-    1. Choose "Document" under 'Parent Content Type'
+    1. Choose "Document" under 'Parent Content Type'.
     1. Enter SuperOffice as Group (Create the group if it's non-existing).

     ![x -screenshot][img16]

 7. Click **OK**.

 8. Navigate the list to your newly created content type and open it.
-Click Advanced settings
+Click Advanced settings.

     ![x -screenshot][img17]

 9. Select 'Upload a new document template:'.
 Choose a blank document from your computer.
-(Either <a href="../../../assets/downloads/cloud-office/blank.docx" download> download a pre-created blank document</a> or create a blank document from Office and stored locally)
+(Either <a href="../../../assets/downloads/cloud-office/blank.docx" download> download a pre-created blank document</a> or create a blank document from Office and stored locally).

 10. Click **OK**.

-11. Repeat step 6 - 13 for
+11. Repeat step 6 - 13 for:

 * SuperOffice Blank Spreadsheet (<a href="../../../assets/downloads/cloud-office/blank.xlsx" download>download .xlsx</a>)
 * SuperOffice Blank Presentation (<a href="../../../assets/downloads/cloud-office/blank.pptx" download>download .pptx</a>)